Is your child frequently showing intense signs of fear during their sleep? Are you growing concerned it’s more than regular nightmares?

 6. Stick to a routine

-Creating a positive bedtime routine increases familiarity and trust with your toddler in relation to bedtime.
-The benefits extend past just controlling night terrors, and it’s a great bonding experience between you and your toddler, too.
+Creating a positive bedtime routine increases familiarity and trust with your child in relation to bedtime.
+The benefits extend past just controlling night terrors, and it’s a great bonding experience between you and your child, too.

 7. Support yourself